Recipe of the Day Categories:

 4 kaffir lime leaves, cut into very thin shreds

-a 6-inch length of lemongrass, finely sliced
+A 6-inch length of lemongrass, finely sliced

-3 tablespoons tamarind paste dissolved in 1/2 cup
+3 tablespoons tamarind paste dissolved in

 hot water,